PythonRSAS/pythonrsas.github.io/_posts/2022-06-06-1-basic-data-structures.md

 ![time complexity](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7e/Comparison_computational_complexity.svg/330px-Comparison_computational_complexity.svg.png)

 ## Space complexity
 Space complexity is about **how much memory running the code will take as a function of the input size**.
-Space complexity is similar to time complexity.
+Space complexity is similar to time complexity.  **In place** operations are the least costly in memory space.

 In the following code,
 1. <span class="coding">say_n_time</span> although it says n times, it says the same thing, which takes constant space $O(1)$.